William Hill's Manila support arm hit by illegal gambling probe

-LONDON Leading British bookmaker William Hill (WMH.L) said on Monday its Manila service centre would be investigated due to allegations relating to illegal gambling activities in the Philippines.
+LONDON Nov 3 Leading British bookmaker William Hill said on Monday its Manila service centre would be investigated due to allegations relating to illegal gambling activities in the Philippines.

 William Hill said in a statement it believed there were no unlawful activities occurring at its Manila arm, which provides customer support and back-office services primarily for the group's online business.